seanfw/academic-kickstart/content/home/experience.md

   Responsibilities include:
   * Head of the Cognition, Anatomy and Neural Networks (CANN) Group
   * Lecturer on "Learning, Computation and the Brain" and "Information Processing and the Brain" courses
-  * Brining science, training and social opportunities to underserved communities.
+  * Science Outreach: Bringing science, training and social opportunities to underserved communities.

   """